 Let’s say that you’ve looked back and really do feel like you could have done better.
 If you want to change that in the new year, there are a couple of things you can do.

 In all likelihood, you had an excellent reason for not knitting as much as you wanted.

 Maybe you or a loved one got sick, injured, or otherwise tied you up and kept you away from knitting.
 Maybe you had another project (at work or at home) and didn’t have time to knit as much as you wanted.

 Or, maybe you had a knitting project that was so time-consuming that you didn’t have time for anything else!

 My point is that you shouldn’t look at the results from the past year without looking at what contributed to those results.

 Two: make sure you really didn’t do as much as you hoped.

-I personally am able to look back at my year and know that I didn’t achieve all I planned thanks to this.
+I am able to look back at my year and see what I was able to achieve (and what I fell short in) thanks to this.

 This is my Charity Knitting Checklist, and you can see that every time I start (or plan to start) a new knitting project, I write it down here.
 I’ve kept up with this checklist all year, and so I can see exactly how I’ve been using my knitting time.